|

 - The law

-explains how incorporating several 'triggers' into an artificial fly
+several 'triggers' into an artificial fly increases its

-increases its attractiveness to trout.
-In fact, the law suggests that
+attractiveness to trout.
+In fact, the law suggests that these

 natural insects they are supposed to represent